-If your users' devices need to operate in a disconnected or offline capacity, use an offline scene in your ArcGIS Runtime app.
+If your 3D apps need to operate in a disconnected or offline capacity, use offline scenes in your ArcGIS Runtime app.

 You can distribute .mspk files to your users, for use in your app, by: